ploissken/neo-venus/README.md

 ## 📜 Overview

 MercurYou is a side-project for generating astral charts in a prettier, nicer, and more modern way.
 It's also a showcase of my skills as a seasoned frontend developer 😉
+This project relies on a backend I've deployed on the clouds.
+Code there is not very polished yet, but you can check it [here](https://github.com/ploissken/neo-mercuryou).

 ---